Tashkent-class destroyer: Armament and fire-control

 Tashkent's main armament was intended to consist of six 50-caliber 130 mm B-13 guns in three twin-gun B-2LM turrets, one superfiring pair forward of the superstructure and the other mount aft of it.
 However, the turrets were not ready in time so three single mounts were substituted.
-The manually operated mounts had an elevation range between -5° to +45° and had a rate of fire of 6–10 rounds per minute.
+The manually operated mounts had an elevation range between -5° and +45° and had a rate of fire of 6–10 rounds per minute.
 The B-13 gun fired a 33.4 kg shell at a muzzle velocity of 870 m/s, which gave them a range of 25597 m.

 Anti-aircraft defense aboard Tashkent was designed to be provided by four 46-caliber semi-automatic 45 mm 21-K AA guns in single mounts, but six weapons were actually installed, all of which were clustered around the aft funnel as well as six 12.7 mm DShK machine guns.
 The 21-K had a rate of fire of 25–30 rounds per minute with an elevation range between -10° and +85°.
 The gun fired a 1.41 kg shell at a muzzle velocity of 2500 ft/s.
 This gave them a range of 9200 m.
 The DShK had an effective rate of fire of 125 rounds per minute and an effective range against aircraft of 2500 m.

 The Tashkents carried nine 533 mm torpedo tubes in three rotating triple mounts amidships.
 The ships could also carry 76 mines and 24 depth charges which were delivered by two throwers and one stern rack.

 Tashkent was equipped with a gunnery director on top of the bridge, fitted with a duplex rangefinder installation, that provided data for an Italian-made "Galileo" mechanical analog fire-control computer, and a 3 m rangefinder.
 Two 1.5 m rangefinders were provided for the AA guns.
 It is uncertain what fire-control systems would have been used by the Soviet-built ships had they not been canceled.